DataTalksClub/data-engineering-zoomcamp/cohorts/2026/07-streaming/homework.md

 ## Setup

 We'll use the same infrastructure from the [workshop](../../../07-streaming/workshop/).

-Go there and follow the setup instructions (build the Docker image, start the services):
+Follow the setup instructions: build the Docker image, start the services:

 ```bash
 cd 07-streaming/workshop/